-- Epoxy/composite is the most commonly used process in board manufacturing, whereby an epoxy-resin-impregnated outer skin is cooked onto a pre-shaped polystyrene foam core in a fiberglass mould.
-The choice of materials and layers used in creating the skin determines the stiffness, strength, weight and price tag of the finished product.
-In general, these epoxy-composite boards are the lightest option, the highest in performance (due to their stiffness and rigidity), but also the most expensive.
-Although respectably tough it’s the least durable of the construction options, which is why some of the more beginner-orientated brands (or construction options) add an extra ASA layer to the outside to toughen them up, at the cost of a bit of extra weight.
+Although respectably tough, hard boards can be the least durable of the construction options, which is why some of the more beginner-orientated brands (or construction options) add an extra ASA (plastic) layer to the outside to toughen them up, at the cost of a bit of extra weight.
 Being big and solid, with no ‘give’ in their skin, composite boards will definitely hurt when they hit you, though – one of the main reasons other than price that the alternative construction options have relevance for the first purchase.

 Understanding the shape